by Daigle & Travers, Darien, Connecticut (203) 655-6974

 Another thing to take into consideration with claims is making sure your insurance company will pay more for a repair shop to use original parts as opposed to aftermarket parts.

 What you need to know: Getting your policy

 In order to buy a collector automobile policy, many insurance companies mandate that you have another vehicle to use for everyday driving.

-For medical payments, the limits will possibly vary, depending on the insurance company’s filings.
+For medical payments, the limits may possibly vary, depending on the insurance company.

 Other Important info about Collector Car Insurance Requirements:

 - When you discover a program offering agreed value terms for physical damage coverage, compare it with the extra Ferrari insurance cost.

 - In addition to the cars’ “Agreed Value,” a few insurance programs will often allow you to insure custom items you may have added to your vehicle.

 - Several programs will restrict you to drive 2,500 miles annually; however, some offer varied mileage plans up to 5,000 miles a year.